AnthonyDF/AnthonyDF/README.md

 1. Remove data out of physical and acceptable range.
 2. Dropping duplicates (Vendors tend to post the same ad on mutiple websites).
-3. Standardization of brand names and category with advanced technique of fuzzy matching.
+3. Standardization of brand names and categories with advanced technique of fuzzy matching.
 Generaly speaking, the brand and model is a free text input.

 ### 💻 Storing data